 If you plan to deploy a vSAN stretched cluster on VxRail, note the following requirements:

 - The VxRail nodes must be populated with the compatible disk drives so that a vSAN datastore can be configured.

 - The compute and storage resources that are planned for the cluster should be doubled.
 It is best practice to reserve 50% of resource capacity in the cluster for failure protection.

 - Three data center sites are required for this solution: two data center sites (Primary and Secondary) host the VxRail infrastructure, and the third site supports a witness to monitor the stretched cluster.

-- A minimum of three VxRail nodes are required in the Primary site.
-An equal number of VxRail nodes are required in the Secondary site.
+- A minimum of three VxRail nodes are required in the Primary site, and an equal number of VxRail nodes are required in the Secondary site.

-- A minimum of one top-of-rack switch for the VxRail nodes is required in the Primary and Secondary sites.
+- A minimum of one top-of-rack switch for the VxRail nodes in the Primary site and in the Secondary site

-- An ESXi instance is required at the Witness site.
+- A VMware ESXi instance at the Witness site

 More detailed information about vSAN stretched cluster and the networking requirements can be found in the Dell VxRail vSAN Stretched Cluster Planning Guide.